 Hi, I’m Stefanie

 I’ve always loved stories.
 As a child, I got lost in books, often reading late into the early hours.
 I spent hours wandering the halls of the Met and MoMA, falling in love with the chiaroscuro of Da Vinci and Rembrandt—the way shadow could feel like silence and light could speak.
 Then, in my teens, I discovered Salvador Dalí and the beautifully strange.
 His collaboration with Disney on the short film Destino changed everything for me.
 It showed me that art could be classical and surreal, meticulous and full of dream logic.
-It could be everything.
+It could be everything and anything.

 Animation soon became another great love.
 I collected books on animated films and studied every behind-the-scenes sketch I could find.
 This passion led me to an undergraduate degree in filmmaking and later a master’s in Visual Development for Animation.
 But through it all, I kept coming back to my own two hands—drawing, painting, experimenting.
 Over the years, I’ve explored charcoal, oils, acrylics, watercolors, pastels, collage, bookbinding, and more.
 I never lost that hunger to learn.
 New materials excite me.
 I’m constantly chasing that alchemy of process and discovery.